 Capital One is improving the transfer rate for some airline programs and introducing new transfer partners.

-In other words, Capital One’s “double miles” value proposition, which has been a unique selling proposition, has made it hard to communicate the value of miles transfer.
+In other words, Capital One’s “double miles” value proposition, which has been a unique selling proposition, has made it hard to communicate the value of mileage transfers.
 Until tomorrow (April 20):

 - Capital One is introducing a new 1:1 transfer tier, so you’ll be able to transfer Capital One miles into some airline mileage programs at 1:1, while still earning 2 miles per dollar spent.